firmao/shaclEditor/README.md

 ## What you can do with this "Shacl RDF Editor"

--- Create RDF class and add properties and RDF terms.
+- Create RDF class and add properties and RDF terms.
--- Create SHACL shape and constraints to validate the content in your RDF classes.
+- Create SHACL shape and add constraints to validate the content in your RDF classes.
--- Execute and see the results of your SHACL validation on your RDF classes and terms.
+- Execute and see the results of your SHACL validation on your RDF classes and terms.